Abbby3/ecommerce/README.md

     - number of pregenerated reviews inversely proportional to stock levels/number sold? only initial no., doesnt change with stock
   - add reviews through a form
   - star rating based on average of reviews
-  - interacts with user system?
+  - interacts with user system

 - ### wishlist folders
   - adds to default section when on home page